-Includes Australia's external territories, such as Christmas Island and Cocos (Keeling) Islands.
-This does not include Norfolk Island.
+Includes Australia's external territories, such as Norfolk Island, Christmas Island and Cocos (Keeling) Islands.

 Base tax year

 The tax year that ends in the previous year of study, i.e. if seeking benefits for 2015, the base tax year is the 2013-14 financial year.